 Cyber crooks don’t need to breach heavily fortified IT systems to gather personal data.
 Instead, they take bits and pieces we openly share on social media sites like Nextdoor, LinkedIn, Facebook, Evites, and personal blogs.

 Phone numbers, email addresses, and dates of birth can be easily collected and harnessed to launch multi-faceted phishing campaigns.

-Even the best trained MSP clients can be caught off-guard.
-The opportunities are endless when so many of us access unsecured Wifi networks and use personal Yahoo Mail and Gmail accounts for business.
+Even the best-trained users and organizations can be caught off-guard.
+The opportunities are endless when so many of us access unsecured Wifi networks and use personal email accounts for business.